shantank03/task-5-presentation/Presentation.md

 #

 # Arrival to the Americas
+* The first beer brewed in the New World
+* Thanksgiving might be nice and all but the Pilgrims landed at Plymouth Rock because their beer supplies were low
+*

 # A Bunch of Drunk Guys stoke the fire of Revolution
 * Revoluationary groups, like the Sons of Liberty, met in pubs and often discussed the key issues of the day over a tankard of beer